kjolley/BIGSdb_documentation/dbase_setup.rst

     the plugin to be active, a country field containing a defined list of allowed values and an integer year field must be defined in the isolates table.

+* SequenceExport

+  * Enable sequence export plugin: either 'yes' or 'no'.
+If the all_plugins attribute is set to 'yes', the sequence export plugin can be disabled by setting this attribute to 'no'.

 * seq_export_limit